dbabbs/xyz-hls/index.md

 ### __What is a HERE XYZ Space?__

 HERE XYZ is an open, interoperable and real-time location data management service from HERE Technologies that offers simple APIs, SDKs, components, and interactive tools that enable everyone to make maps easier and faster.

+An XYZ Space is a real-time cloud-based location hub for discovering, storing, retrieving, manipulating and publishing private or public mapping data.

 ### __What you'll need__